A Third Galaxy Missing Dark Matter along a Trail of Galaxies in the NGC 1052 Field: Discussion

 \subsection{Future Efforts}

-It would be interesting to extend these measurements to a 4th or a 5th galaxy on the trail, but this will be very difficult, as discussed in Section~\ref{Sec:Introduction}.
+It would be interesting to extend these measurements to the remaining trail galaxies, but this will be very difficult.
+With the DF9 result, we have now measured dispersions for all the $>10^8$ M$_\odot$ trail galaxies; the remaining trail galaxies have stellar masses ranging from $4\times10^6$ M$_\odot$ to $3\times10^7$ M$_\odot$ and dispersions of just $1-4$ km s$^{-1}$.
 Another avenue to learn more about the system is to measure the spatial distribution and kinematics of neutral and ionized gas in the group.
 If any remaining trail galaxies have gas, this could provide dynamical constraints for objects that are too faint for optical spectroscopy.
 Such data could also show whether any gas left behind by the original bullet dwarf collision coincident with the trail is still visible.
 This would be `smoking gun' evidence for such an event.
 Moreover, a constraint on the gas content of the three galaxies with measured kinematics would better constrain their total baryonic masses, as discussed in Section~\ref{Sec:AThirdGalaxywithoutDarkMatter}, and potentially even help distinguish between dark matter models \citep{2025arXiv250924270W}.